Difference Between Microprocessor Vs Microcontroller

 Microprocessor Vs Microcontroller

-Some examples of a microcontroller can be your mouse, keyboard, your home appliances like TV, Refrigerator, washing machine, etc. You may notice that in all those devices inputs and outputs are defined.
-However, I saw some TV models which use microprocessors and you can install any app in that.
-So in those TV’s input and output is not defined and use microprocessors
+You may notice that in all those devices inputs and outputs are defined.
+However, I saw some TV models that use microprocessors and you can install any app in that.
+So in those TVs input and output are not defined and use microprocessors

 Difference between Microprocessor Vs Microcontroller

-We will figure out differences between microprocessor and microcontroller based on following criteria.
+We will figure out the differences between microprocessor and microcontroller based on the following criteria.

 • Structural differences